The Complete Guide to Remote Podcast Recording

 • Stay in line with your script and topic, but let the conversation flow smoothly and naturally.

-• If possible, record each of your guests on separate audio tracks.
+• Record each of your guests on separate audio tracks.

 After recording and saving the files, the next stage is post-production:

-• Balance audio levels of all the participants
+• Balance the audio levels of all the participants.

-• Add intro and outro segments and special effects if needed
+• Add the podcast intro and outro segments and special effects if needed.

 5. Upload and Publish Your Podcasts